istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Solution Overview

-This template creates a standalone node of WildFly on CentOS VM of Standard_DS2_v2 size (users can select the size of the VM from the dropdown options) in your Resource Group (RG) which includes a Public DNS name, Virtual Network and Network Security Group.
+This template creates a standalone node of WildFly on CentOS VM of Standard_DS2_v2 size (users can select the size of the VM from the dropdown options) in your Resource Group (RG) which includes a Private IP, Virtual Network and a diagnostics Storage Account.
 It is ideal for development and testing of enterprise Java applications on Azure.

 WildFly is an open-source application server runtime that is exceptionally fast, flexible, lightweight and powerful.
 It is Jakarta EE 8 Full Platform and Web Profile compatible.
 The state-of-the-art architecture built on the Modular Service Container enables services on-demand when your application requires them.

 The technology behind WildFly is also available in Red Hat JBoss Enterprise Application Platform (EAP), a hardened enterprise subscription including Red Hat world-class support, long multi-year maintenance cycles and exclusive content.
 JBoss EAP is an open-soure application server that you can download for free for development use.
 To obtain a Red Hat Subscription Management (RHSM) account for JBoss EAP, go to: www.redhat.com.
 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.